Composable Commerce, The Sequel to Headless Ecommerce

 What is the MACH architecture?

-Znode’s MACH architecture (Microservices, API-First, Cloud-Native, and Headless) sets the cornerstones of composable ecommerce.
+Znode’s MACH architecture (Microservices, API-First, Cloud-based, and Headless) sets the cornerstones of composable ecommerce.

 - Microservices - Microservice-based architecture enables the composability of PBCs.
 Monolithic platforms are too closed and implementations cannot be deployed independently.